 I truly believe that my new understanding of sanctification has been instrumental in my renewed and rejuvenated faith journey over the last few years.
 I realized that sanctification is a never-ending path towards holiness that we all must travel.
 Understanding and embracing that all Christians are on this same path has been changing the way I view myself, the way I view others, and the way I view God.
 When I finally learned what sanctification meant, it became easier to forgive myself when I fail.
 It’s also easier to forgive and encourage others when they mess up.

 Some days and some seasons will be better than others.
-But no matter how many times we falter, no matter how many times we fail, God's love and grace remain the same.
-We must always remember this, knowing we all serve the same loving and patient God who expects and empowers progress but never demands perfection.
+But no matter how many times we falter, no matter how many times we fail, we must never forget that God's love and grace always remain the same.
+We must always remember that we all serve the same loving and patient God who expects and empowers progress but never demands perfection.

 Eugene Peterson once said something that I think alludes to what sanctification means to every believer:

 "There are no experts in the company of Jesus.
 We are all beginners."

 I think it’d be wise to remember these words as we all strive for and encourage each other's sanctification, as we all grow and mature into who Jesus is calling us to be!